Roque Sáenz Peña: War of the Pacific

 The War of the Pacific (La Guerra del Pacífico) pitted Chile against an allied Bolivia and Peru.
 Later, Argentina secretly joined the alliance.
 The dispute was over territory on the Pacific coast that had never been resolved, specifically control of a part of the Atacama Desert.
 The area contained high amounts of sodium nitrate which is a valuable mineral resource.

-During the war, Sáenz Peña left Argentina to fight with the Peruvians.
+During the war, Sáenz-Peña left Argentina to fight with the Peruvian Army.
 His main motivation was not patriotic or to show solidarity, but rather to escape Buenos Aires due to an unrequited love affair.
 After his superior officers had been killed in the Battle of Arica he assumed their roles and commanded a very weak Peruvian division.
 Sáenz Peña was captured after the Peruvians' defeat at the battle and imprisoned briefly by the Chileans.

-He also served in the War of the Pacific as a lieutenant colonel of the Peruvian Army, and was made prisoner by Chile for six months following the Battle of Arica.

 Rise to power

 When Sáenz Peña returned to Buenos Aires he was appointed sub-secretary of the Ministry of Foreign Relations under Minister of Foreign Relations Bernardo de Irigoyen in 1880.
 He soon left politics only to return in 1887 when he accepted the ministership to Uruguay.
 He represented Argentina at the 1888 Montevideo Congress.
 Sáenz Peña held firm to his legal and political doctrines and definitively stated that Argentine was immune to any action taken by the assembly.